-A tender must be considered unsuitable where it does not relate to the subject matter of the contract and a request to participate must be considered unsuitable where the economic operator is in an exclusion situation or does not meet the selection criteria142.
+A tender must be considered unsuitable where it does not relate to the subject matter of the contract and a request to participate must be considered unsuitable where the economic operator is in an exclusion situation or does not meet the selection criteria 142.

-b) Where the services can only be provided by a single economic operator and for any of the following reasons:

-(i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance;

-(ii) competition is absent for technical reasons;

-(iii) the protection of exclusive rights including intellectual property rights must be ensured.

-The exceptions set out in points (ii) and (iii) must only apply when no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters when defining the procurement.

-c) In so far as is strictly necessary where, for reasons of extreme urgency brought about by unforeseeable events, it is impossible to comply with the applicable time limits and where the justification of such extreme urgency is not attributable to the contracting authority.

-Operations carried out in crisis situations must be considered to satisfy the test of extreme urgency.
-The authorising officer by delegation, where appropriate in concertation with the other authorising officers by delegation concerned, must establish that a situation of extreme urgency exists and must review his decision regularly with regard to the principle of sound financial management143.

-d) Where a service contract follows a design contest and is to be awarded to the winner or to one of the winners; in the latter case, all winners must be invited to participate in the negotiations.
+- b) Where the services can only be provided by a single economic operator and for any of the following reasons: - (i) the aim of the procurement is the creation or acquisition of a unique work of art or artistic performance; - (ii) competition is absent for technical reasons; - (iii) the protection of exclusive rights including intellectual property rights must be ensured. - The exceptions set out in points (ii) and (iii) must only apply when no reasonable alternative or substitute exists and the absence of competition is not the result of an artificial narrowing down of the parameters when defining the procurement. - c) In so far as is strictly necessary where, for reasons of extreme urgency brought about by unforeseeable events, it is impossible to comply with the applicable time limits and where the justification of such extreme urgency is not attributable to the contracting authority. - Operations carried out in crisis situations must be considered to satisfy the test of extreme urgency.
+The authorising officer by delegation, where appropriate in concertation with the other authorising officers by delegation concerned, must establish that a situation of extreme urgency exists and must review his decision regularly with regard to the principle of sound financial management 143. - d) Where a service contract follows a design contest and is to be awarded to the winner or to one of the winners; in the latter case, all winners must be invited to participate in the negotiations.

-141 Annex I to the FR, points 11 and 39.
+Annex I to the FR, points 11 and 39.

-142 Annex I to the FR, point 11(2).
+Annex I to the FR, point 11(2).

-143 For the general budget of the Union: Annex I to the FR, point 39(2).
+For the general budget of the Union: Annex I to the FR, point 39(2).
 For the EDF: 'emergency assistance' is another case specific to the EDF and distinct from the 'extreme urgency' referred to here, in which the negotiated procedure may be used for actions that are not governed by Article 19c of Annex IV to the 2000/483/EC: Partnership agreement between the members of the African, Caribbean and Pacific Group of States of the one part, and the European Community and its Member States, of the other part, signed in Cotonou on 23 June 2000 (OJ L 317, 15.12.2000, p.
 3) (Cotonou Agreement).
 Emergency assistance is linked to the application of Articles 72 and/or 73 of the Cotonou Agreement.
 For the overseas countries and territories (OCTs): see Article 79(5) of the Council Decision 2013/755/EU of 25 November 2013 on the association of the overseas countries and territories with the European Union (OJ L 344, 19.12.2013, p.
 1).

-e) For new services consisting in the repetition of similar services entrusted to the economic operator to which the same contracting authority awarded an original contract, provided that these services are in conformity with a basic project for which the original contract was awarded after publication of a contract notice.
+e) For new services consisting in the repetition of similar services entrusted to the economic operator to which the same contracting authority awarded an original contract, provided that the original contract was awarded after publication of a contract notice.

-The basic project must indicate the extent of possible new services and the conditions under which they will be awarded.
-As soon as the basic project is put up for tender, the possible use of the negotiated procedure must be disclosed, and the total estimated amount for the subsequent services must be taken into consideration in applying the applicable thresholds.
+The contract notice must indicate the extent of possible new services, the conditions under which they will be awarded, and the total estimated amount for the subsequent services, which must be taken into consideration in applying the applicable thresholds.